frankjwitte/frankjwitte.github.io/README.md

 Personal page

-I think I should participate more in the community.
+I think I should participate more (at all...) in the community